Why do people cheat?

 Sarah McDonald: Good, you wanted to talk about honesty.

-Mick: Yeah, I just question, having been cheated on myself, had i been told that things weren’t working and it wasn’t what my wife wanted, then you get a chance to change things.
-But to just go and … Yeah, honesty I think it comes down to where, if a relationship starts with honesty it should end with honesty.
+Mick: Yeah, I just question, having been cheated on myself, had I been told that things weren’t working and it wasn’t what my wife wanted, then you get a chance to change things.
+But to just go and … Yeah, honestly I think it comes down to where, if a relationship starts with honesty it should end with honesty.

 Sarah McDonald: Yeah.